 While this is definitely sweet, it is contrasted by the saltiness of the topping and the flavors coincide perfectly in your mouth with each bite.

 Sweet potato casserole went from a no-thank-you to a non negotiable part of my Thanksgiving table each year!
 It just wouldn’t be Thanksgiving without this delicious sweet potato casserole on the table.

 More Thanksgiving Recipes

-- Best Skillet Corn Recipe
+- Skillet Corn Recipe

 - Instant Pot Mac and Cheese